mukaiizawa/Paren/man/man5/ams.md

 # NAME
-manage-attendance - attendance infourmation for manage-attendance(1).
+ams - attendance infourmation for ams(1).

 # DESCRIPTION
 The data is the following S-expressions.